SinghJasdeep/Attention-on-Attention-for-VQA/README.md

 ## This Project uses code provided [here](https://github.com/hengyuan-hu/bottom-up-attention-vqa)
-We used the preprocessing and base code provided my the above link and then performed and extensive architecture and hyperparameter search.
+We used the preprocessing and base code provided by the above link and then performed an extensive architecture and hyperparameter search.

 ## Results